SQream/sqream_docs/getting_started/architecture.rst

 Query Handler
 -------------

-The Query Handler serves as the entry point for all SQream Blue operations, routing incoming client requests to relevant microservices such as CBO, Queue Manager, and Workers.
+The Query Handler serves as the entry point for all SQream Blue operations, routing incoming client requests to relevant microservices such as Compiler, Queue Manager, and Workers.

 Queue Manager
 -------------